Peru Iquitos Jungle canopy walk Iquitos Lodge

 Guided Jungle Tours

-To explore the Jungle in Peru on Day walks, searching for Jungle animals, either on your own or on a guided tour, is very rewarding.
+It is very rewarding to explore the jungle in Peru on day walks and search for jungle animals, either on your own or on a guided tour.
 Discover a variety of rainforest animal species.
 In the Amazon rainforest, animals are splendid; most believe they are undiscovered.
-Aside from Agouti, the common mammal Amazon rainforest, we also spot a wild dog during our Jungle expeditions.
+Aside from Agouti, the common mammal in the Amazon rainforest, we also spot a wild dog during our Jungle expeditions.

 Peruvian Agouti Jungle animal